 Search is executed by text attributes, which are configured for Use in Search.
-The results relevance is counted taking into account the search weight parameter, which is situated at Stores → Attributes → Product, as well as the Use in Search setting.
+The results relevance is counted taking into account the search weight parameter, which is located at Stores > Attributes > Product, as well as the Use in Search setting.

-Each of the search terms can be configured by the Magento 2 store admin.
+Each of the search terms can be configured by a Magento 2 store admin.

-Here, you can turn the term on only for the selected stores, remove it from the autocomplete display, and create a custom URL to replace the standard one.
+Here, you can select Magento 2 stores to turn the query term on for, remove it from the magento 2 search autocomplete display, and create a custom URL to replace the standard one.

 Advanced Search is a nice feature which lets you search by attributes separately.

 If you want an attribute to be used in advanced search, turn the Visible in Advanced Search option on:

 Magento 2 Commerce has additional search features available out of the box.

 You can set up synonyms to make sure that the customers will get the valid results even if they're using a slightly different query which is still very close by its meaning.
 To enable the custom search in your Magento 2, adjust the synonyms in the admin panel:

 And here's the result.
 We searched for a shirt, but other similar items appeared in the search results according to our settings:

 Commerce Edition supports Solr and Elasticsearch out-of-the-box, while Magento 2 Open Source provides the ability to enhance the default search capabilities with the aid of third-party custom search.